chaitra0312/chaitra0312/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- 🔭 I’m currently working on **experimenting with algorithms that understand patterns in data**
+- 🔭 I’m currently working on **I’m currently experimenting with algorithms that understand patterns in data**

 - 🌱 I’m currently learning **Core concepts in artificial intelligence and data-driven decision making**

 - 👯 I’m looking to collaborate on **Exploring how to turn machine learning models into usable tools with interactive features**

+- 📫 How to reach me **23pa1a05f3@vishnu.edu.in**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>